 A problem further beyond Uganda’s low doctor-to-patient ratio, is the distribution of those doctors.
-Most, particularly specialists, congregate in Kampala while some decide to go seek greener pastures abroad in hope for making a breakthrough in their medical career growth.
+Most, particularly specialists, congregate in Kampala while some decide to go seek greener pastures abroad in the hope for making a breakthrough in their medical career growth.

 In Uganda, the Doctor to Patient ratio stands at 1 Doctor for every 24,725 people in 2013 and 1 nurse for every 11,000 people.
-The recommended ratio by Ministry of Health is at 0.117 physicians per 1,000 people.
+The recommended ratio by the Ministry of Health is at 0.117 physicians per 1,000 people.

 To add to this are Uganda’s rising costs of healthcare and the limited engagement of patients on their health outside the confines of the hospital.

 One doctor and his team are however trying to change this status quo.